emmaclarem/cfg-python-weather-app/README.md

 - [x] Be a reusable function so it can be re-run to get multiple locations without ending and restarting
 - [x] Handle user inputs that are not a real city/country or are gibberish
 - [x] Handle inputs to the Y/N questions that aren't Y or N
+- [x] Allow the user to specify a country if they enter a city name which is present in more than one country

 ## The project could:
 - [ ] Have a web-based visual interface for input and to display the weather data